tinytortoise-dev/cinefreaks/README.md

 # cinefreaks
-This is a project that makes cinema freak's life more exiting.
-You can post cinema reviews and see other reviews.

-modified in develop branch
+Create cinema review web site.
+You can post your film review and add a comment on other's review.